Buzzards Bay Climate Data, Historical Records, & Precipitation

 USGS Surface Water Levels Data retrieval page for Massachusetts

 Groundwater Levels: Historic and Recent for two sitesThe graphs below for two wells, one in Duxbury (continuous monitoring), and one in Wareham (monthly reporting) will give you a sense as to how recent rainfall may be affecting groundwater in our region.
 Red Line shows actual levels for this past year (live link from USGS) versus historic levels (colored interval bands and historic monthly means).
+Click on the images for more data.

 Stream FlowUSGS' Water watch page